Does your private school have a marketing plan? If not, you’re not alone.

 The most important part is simply to begin.
 You have to begin creating a marketing plan wherever you’re at and do what you can to make the biggest impact with your available time and resources.

-Here is some useful advice, plus five steps to creating a private school marketing plan that yields results:
+Here is some useful advice, plus six steps to creating a private school marketing plan that yields results:

 Can Small Admissions Teams Afford to Have a Marketing Plan?